FIND AFFORDABLE SCHOOLS

 1) Stanbridge University - Orange County, Los Angeles and Riverside

-A top-ranking nursing school in the state of California, Stanbridge’s central location makes both its campuses in Irvine and Los Angeles easily accessible from different parts of the Orange and Los Angeles counties.
-Besides, with a state-of-the-art facility, equipped with a world class simulation lab, three skill labs, one of the largest virtual reality labs in the country, a human cadaver lab, coupled with a small student-faculty ratio, you are effectively mentored to step into the field of nursing with outstanding professional preparedness.
+A top-ranking nursing school in the state of California, Stanbridge's central location makes both its campuses in Irvine and Los Angeles easily accessible from different parts of the Orange and Los Angeles counties.
+Besides, with innovative laboratory and classroom technology, equipped with a high-fidelity simulation lab, three nursing skill labs, a virtual reality lab, a human cadaver lab, coupled with a small student-faculty ratio, you are effectively mentored to step into the field of nursing with outstanding professional preparedness.

-The LVN program is offered full-time at (Orange County and Los Angeles campuses) and part-time at (Orange County Campus).
-While the full-time program can be completed in 13 to 14 months, part-time will take twice the time.
-You will complete 1808 clock hours in theory and clinical training.
-To thoroughly prepare you for the NCLEX-PN, during each term you will go through practice tests and assessments.
+The LVN program is offered both full-time and part-time at the Orange County and Los Angeles campuses.
+While the full-time program can be completed in 17 to 19 months, part-time will take twice the time.
+You will complete 110 quarter credit hours in theory and clinical training.
+To thoroughly prepare you for the Next Generation NGN NCLEX-PN, during each term you will go through practice tests and assessments.

 Allan Hancock College located in Santa Maria is one of the leading community colleges in the state of California.
 Exceptional teaching goes hand in hand with the latest simulation technology at Allan to achieve excellent student outcomes.
 On top of that its location provides multiple avenues of recreation and leisure, being in close proximity to beaches, mountains, forests and farmlands.